Word, Image, Song: Celebrating 500 years of Luther's Reformation

 This exhibition will explore the importance of the word, its transmission through the new technology of printing, and its interpretation through images and song.

-On display in the Rare Books & Special Collections foyer during Library opening hours from 2 May until 30 June 2017.
+On display in the Rare Books & Special Collections foyer during Library opening hours from 16 October to 29 October 2017 and then in the Barr Smith Library Reading Room (level 2) from 30 October to 30 November 2017.

 Curated by Abaigéal Warfield, Dana Rehn, Clara Stockigt, Jula Szuster and Cheryl Hoskin, generously assisted and supported by the Lutheran Archives

 An initiative of the ARC Centre of Excellence for the History of Emotions and The University of Adelaide.